vrest-io/grunt-vrunner/README.md

 #### options.url
 Type: `String`

 Provide the test case list URL here.
-You can find the test case list URL by going to your vREST instance and select Test Cases tab.
-Now select "More" menu and choose "Copy Test Case List URL to Clipboard for CI" menu item.
-URL will be copied to your clipboard, paste the URL in this option.
+You can copy the test case list URL by going to your vREST instance and select Test Cases tab.
+Now click on "Copy Current Test Case List URL" button in the left hand side and copy the selected URL and paste the URL in this option.